linkerd/linkerd/linkerd/docs/namer.md

 ----------------- | ------------------------------------------ | -----------
 disableValidation | false                                      | Enable this to skip hostname validation (unsafe).
-Setting `disableValidation: true` is incompatible with `clientAuth`. commonName        | _required_ unless disableValidation is set | The common name to use for all TLS requests. trustCerts        | empty list                                 | A list of file paths of CA certs to use for common name validation. clientAuth        | none                                       | A client auth object used to sign requests.
+Setting `disableValidation: true` is incompatible with `clientAuth`. commonName        | _required_ unless disableValidation is set | The common name to use for all TLS requests. trustCerts        | empty list                                 | A list of file paths of CA certs to use for common name validation (deprecated, please use trustCertsBundle). trustCertsBundle  | empty                                      | A file path of CA certs bundle to use for common name validation. clientAuth        | none                                       | A client auth object used to sign requests.

 If present, a clientAuth object must contain two properties: